How to Prepare Your Dog for Daycare and Dog Walkers

 Whether you have a new pup or you’re in a new neighborhood, trusting your dog in the hands of other humans can feel daunting — for both of you.
-But there are a few steps you can take to ensure that you both are ready for daycare and dog walkers:
+But planning ahead greatly increases the likelihood that your dog and the new people spending time with them will have a great experience.
+It’s a great gift to your dog, too; it’s scary being the new kid.
+Below are a few steps you can take to make sure that you and your pup are ready for daycare and dog walkers.

 How to Prepare for Doggie Daycare

-Work on your dog’s recall so they will come when the daycare staff call them; this is important because they may need to call your pup away from potentially problematic situations.
+Work on your dog’s recall so they will come when a daycare staff member calls them; this is important because they may need to call your pup away from potentially problematic situations.
 Dogs with better recalls can be afforded more freedom.
-I also recommend teaching them to sit when they greet people so the staff enjoy their interactions with your dog.
+I also recommend teaching them to sit when they greet people so the staff members enjoy their interactions with your dog.
 Good training will endear your pup to the people at the daycare.

 Teach your dog to be comfortable in a crate if the daycare facility uses them.
 Many daycares have dogs spend some time playing in groups and some time on breaks, resting in crates.
 If your pup is used to a crate already, being placed in one will be easy.

-Keep in mind that not every dog enjoys doggie daycare — and that’s okay.
-Some dogs find it overwhelming — more like a gladiator pit than a party.
-Other dogs exhibit such high levels of arousal that they are incapable of being their best selves amidst all the excitement.
+Keep in mind that not every dog enjoys doggie daycare — and that’s OK.
+Some dogs find it overwhelming — more like a chaotic ball pit at a McDonald’s than a party.
+Other dogs exhibit such high levels of arousal that they are incapable of being their best selves among all the excitement.
 Dogs can sometimes be trained to handle the situation better, but often, if they’re scared or get too revved up, they may simply not be good candidates for spending all day with a large group of dogs.
 If this proves to be the case with your dog, understand that it’s not a failing on their part; it’s all about the dog and their particular personality and needs.

 How to Prepare for a Dog Walking Service

-To prepare your dog to be walked by a professional dog walker, make sure they are accustomed to the gear that will be used.
+To prepare your dog to be walked by a professional dog walker, make sure they are accustomed to the gear the daycare uses.
 It’s important that they’re walked using a familiar, safe, and comfortable leash (and collar or harness) that also works for the dog walker.

 Not every dog is a good match for a dog walker.
-If your dog is fearful of strangers or highly reactive to other dogs, I advise contacting a professional behaviorist or trainer who is qualified to address these issues.
-Such a professional will be able to help improve the situation and let you know if and when your dog is ready to go on walks with a dog walker.
+If your dog is fearful of strangers or highly reactive to other dogs, consider contacting a professional behaviorist or trainer who is qualified to address these issues.
+They’ll be able to help improve the situation and let you know if and when your dog is ready to go on walks with a dog walker.

 Karen B. London, PhD